 3M anticipates changes to the Company's uncertain tax positions due to the closing and resolution of audit issues for various audit years mentioned above and closure of statutes.
 Currently, the Company is estimating a decrease in unrecognized tax benefits during the next 12 months as a result of anticipated resolutions of audit issues.
-The total amounts of unrecognized tax benefits that, if recognized, would affect the effective tax rate as of March 31, 2018 and December 31, 2017 are \$518 million and \$526 million, respectively.
+The total amounts of unrecognized tax benefits that, if recognized, would affect the effective tax rate as of June 30, 2018 and December 31, 2017 are \$493 million and \$526 million, respectively.

 The Company recognizes interest and penalties accrued related to unrecognized tax benefits in tax expense.
-The Company recognized in the consolidated statement of income on a gross basis approximately \$9 million and \$3 million of expense for the three months ended March 31, 2018 and March 31, 2017, respectively.
-At March 31, 2018 and December 31, 2017, accrued interest and penalties in the consolidated balance sheet on a gross basis were \$69 million and \$68 million, respectively.
+The Company recognized in the consolidated statement of income on a gross basis approximately \$6 million of benefit and \$5 million of expense for the three months ended June 30, 2018 and June 30, 2017, respectively, and approximately \$3 million and \$8 million of expense for the six months ended June 30, 2018 and June 30, 2017, respectively.
+At June 30, 2018 and December 31, 2017, accrued interest and penalties in the consolidated balance sheet on a gross basis were \$60 million and \$68 million, respectively.
 Included in these interest and penalty amounts are interest and penalties related to tax positions for which the ultimate deductibility is highly certain but for which there is uncertainty about the timing of such deductibility.
-Because of the impact of deferred tax accounting, other than interest and penalties, the disallowance of the shorter deductibility period would not affect the annual effective tax rate but would accelerate the payment of cash to the taxing authority to an earlier period.

 The provision for income taxes is determined using the asset and liability approach.
-Under this approach, deferred income taxes represent the expected future tax consequences of temporary differences between the carrying amounts and tax basis of assets and liabilities.
-The Company records a valuation allowance to reduce its deferred tax assets when uncertainty regarding their realizability exits.
-As of March 31, 2018 and December 31, 2017, the Company had valuation allowances of \$85 million and \$81 million on its deferred tax assets, respectively.
+Under this approach, a valuation allowance is recorded to reduce its deferred tax assets when uncertainty regarding their realizability exists.
+As of June 30, 2018 and December 31, 2017, the Company had valuation allowances of \$83 million and \$81 million on its deferred tax assets, respectively.